Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-kvuii0bRjv4.md

 ### Transcript

-> has anyone else about splitter issues before yeah yeah they have that's been requested i think it's probably on the qa site if it isn't put it there
+> has anyone else about splitter issues before yeah yeah they have that's been requested I think it's probably on the qa site if it isn't put it there